|

 who are suppliers of products and services to the ice cream industry.

-The NZICMA also has Life Members who have all been long standing
+The NZICA also has Life Members who have all been long standing

 members and contributed significantly to the Association.